-This command is available only if you have configured a dual IPv4 and IPv6 Switch Database Management (SDM) template on the switch.
+This command is available only if the switch stack is running the advanced IP services image and you have configured a dual IPv4 and IPv6 Switch Database Management (SDM) template on the switch.

 vlan vlan-id Specify a VLAN number.
 The range is 1 to 1001 and 1006 to 4094. immediate-leave (Optional) Enable MLD Immediate-Leave processing on a VLAN interface.
 Use the no form of the command to disable the Immediate Leave feature on the interface. mrouter interface (Optional) Configure a multicast router port.
 The no form of the command removes the configuration. static ipv6-multicast-address (Optional) Configure a multicast group with the specified IPv6 multicast address. interface interface-id Add a Layer 2 port to the group.
 The mrouter or static interface can be a physical port or a port-channel interface in the range of 1 to 48.